twilio/twilio-video.js/README.md

 ### Demo Application

 A demo application is included in `www` that allows you to place peer-to-peer calls.
-You can run it locally with
+You can run it locally at [localhost:8080](http://localhost:8080) with

 ```
 $ make serve
 ```

 This will prompt you to setup a `www/twilio_credentials.json` file including account SIDs and authentication tokens.
-These should _not_ be checked into this repository.
-Once running, you can navigate to [localhost:8080](http://localhost:8080) to test.
+This file should _not_ be checked into this repository.

 This application also lives at [simple-signaling.appspot.com](http://simple-signaling.appspot.com).
 Once you have confirmed your changes work, you can push to Google App Engine with